 Moving average trading is a strategy that identifies trends and reversals.
-Day trading as well as swing trading can benefit from moving averages.
-The most popular simple moving average lines are the 50 sma, 100 sma, 200 sma and the most popular exponential moving average lines are the 9 ema, 13 ema, and 20 ema.
-Since the market relies on the bulls and bears battling it out, you can use moving averages to find momentum as well as support and resistance.
+Day trading, as well as swing trading, can benefit from moving averages.
+The most popular simple moving average lines are the 50 sma, 100 sma, and 200 sma, and the most popular exponential moving average lines are the nine ema, 13 ema, and 20 ema.
+Since the market relies on the bulls and bears battling it out, you can use moving averages to find momentum, support, and resistance.

 Moving average trading has many different tools at its disposal.
 As a result, this is something new traders and even seasoned ones should study up on.
 Our trading service is here to provide you with the tools to learn trading.

 Moving averages are lagging indicators.
 This means they can’t predict new trends but can be used as confirmation once the trend is in place.

 Price trading above moving average lines is considered bullish.
 However, if the price trades below moving averages, then the price is bearish.
 This is helpful for trend trading.

 You shouldn’t rely on just moving averages to confirm a trend.
 You also need to know how to draw out your trend lines.
 The trend is your friend, hence being able to map out trends and channels.

 Moving average trading uses momentum by using 3 moving average lines in tandem.
 You can determine momentum by how the three lines form in conjunction.

 As a result, they need to be moving averages of different time frames.
 For example, the 9 and 20 exponential moving average lines and the 50 and 200 simple moving averages confirm trends and momentum and give buy and sell signals.

 Moving average trading uses the different moving average lines as support and resistance.
 If the price falls, it usually stops at a key moving average line.